 2. Moisturizes skin: Forget expensive and chemical-laden skin moisturizers.
 Let nature do its work.
 Water keeps your skin soft and supple and reduces wrinkles.
 Need we say more?

-3. Prevents headaches: Did you know, most headaches are caused by mild hydration?
+3. Prevents headaches: Did you know, most headaches are caused by mild dehydration?
 If you are prone to headaches, try upping your water intake.
 Staying hydrated can even help eliminate or reduce the incidence of migraine headaches.

 4. Decreases muscle cramps: Water is the body’s natural lubrication system.
 Proper hydration will keep your joints lubricated and your muscles more supple and elastic, which will reduce pain.